 ... on Mondays, Wednesdays, and Fridays, Bleed Cubbie Blue brings a you a lighthearted Cubs-centric look at baseball’s past.
 Here’s a handy Cubs timeline, to help you follow along as we review select scenes from the rich tapestry of Chicago Cubs and Major League Baseball history*.

 Today in baseball history:

 - 1943 - The Chicago Cubs acquire veteran pitcher Paul Derringer from the Cincinnati Reds for cash considerations.
-A four-time 20-game winner, the 36 year-old right-hander, known as Oom Paul, will post a 10-14 record with an ERA of 3.57 for Chicago.
+A four-time 20-game winner, Derringer will win 10 games as a starter and reliever this season.
 (1,3)

 - Cubs birthdays: Otis Clymer, Bob Barrett, Bob Borkowski, Jessie Hollins.